Nickphammond/Music-Editor-Terminal-App/README.md

     ``$ ruby start.rb my_composition``

     If a file my_composition.txt exists within the working directory, this will open this file in the application.

+    For example there is a demo file you can play called test.txt.
+    To play it, enter the command:

+    ``$ ruby start.rb test``

     Otherwise, it will generate a NEW text file, my_composition.txt, which will then be opened in th application.

     (Please note that